-People in these positions need to be able to exude such confidence in order to command the respect and trust of subordinates and colleagues, as well as to reassure worried or fearful patients that they are in good hands.
+People in these positions need to be able to exude such confidence in order to command the respect and trust.

 Nurses in supervisory or managerial roles are responsible for building and maintaining adept, synergistic teams as well as a strong sense of community.
 The success of their mission depends on their ability to steer the ship well, even through waves of adversity and change.
 In order to produce great results, leadership requires the following characteristics and expertise:

 A nurse leader demonstrates tireless devotion to providing the best care.
 They also foster the same passionate commitment in new trainees and all team members, while conducting performance reviews on a regular basis to ensure that the highest standards of quality and safety are consistently met.

 Being highly compassionate and empathetic aids head nurses greatly in understanding and helping both patients and other nurses.
 These qualities enhance training and team communication, while enabling those in managerial or directorial positions to recognize, comprehend and minimize job-related stressors.

 Dr. Scott preaches what she calls “kindness before rightness.”
 If one begins with blunt criticism devoid of courtesy, empathy and respect, others sometimes just shut down and stop listening.
 Leaders should think about how they would feel if they were receiving the feedback they are giving, in order to ensure that they are putting the emphasis on being kind and constructive and not on proving their team members wrong.